Neil Gehrels

 Cornelis A. "Neil" Gehrels (October 3, 1952 – February 6, 2017) was an American astrophysicist specializing in the field of gamma-ray astronomy.
-He was Chief of the Astroparticle Physics Laboratory at NASA's Goddard Space Flight Center (GSFC) from 1995 until his death, and was best known for his work developing the field from early balloon instruments to today's space observatories such as the NASA Swift mission, for which he was the Principal investigator.
+He was Chief of the Astroparticle Physics Laboratory at NASA's Goddard Space Flight Center (GSFC) from 1995 until his death, and was best known for his work developing the field from early balloon instruments to today's space observatories such as the NASA Swift mission, for which he was the principal investigator.
 He was leading the WFIRST (now called the Nancy Grace Roman Space Telescope) wide-field infrared telescope forward toward a launch in the mid-2020s.
 He was a member of the National Academy of Sciences and the American Academy of Arts and Sciences.

 Gehrels died on February 6, 2017, at the age of 64.
 On January 10, 2018, NASA announced that Swift had been renamed the Neil Gehrels Swift Observatory, in his honor.

 Early life and education

 Gehrels was born in Lake Geneva, Wisconsin, on October 3, 1952.
 His father was astronomer Tom Gehrels.
 He grew up near several telescopes including living at McDonald Observatory before his family settled in Tucson, Arizona, when he was 14, where he attended high school and then the University of Arizona as an undergraduate student.
 He received bachelor's degrees in music and physics from UofA in 1976.
-He received his Ph.D. in physics in 1982 from the California Institute of Technology, with advisor Edward C. Stone.
+He received his Ph.D. in physics in 1982 from the California Institute of Technology, with Edward C. Stone and Rochus Eugen Vogt as advisers.
 He took a postdoctoral position at NASA's Goddard Space Flight Center in 1981 working with Bonnard J. Teegarden.
 In 1982, he became permanent at GSFC as an astrophysicist.

 In 1980 while in graduate school, he married fellow graduate student Ellen Williams, who is a professor of physics at the University of Maryland and Director of ARPA-E at the Department of Energy.
 They have two children, Thomas (born 1987) and Emily (born 1990).
-Gehrels passed away of pancreatic cancer at the age of 64 on February 6, 2017.
+Gehrels died of pancreatic cancer at the age of 64 on February 6, 2017.